beaglelang/beagle-lang/README.md

 Beagle is a new mid-level programming language whose sole mission is to provide high level programmers the ability to reach to low level at will, without reprocusions or a garbage collector, while maintaining memory safety and efficiency.

 ## How?
 Beagle provides high level features with the option for memory management.
-It achieves memory safety using a new form of automatic memory management called Memmy.
-Memmy is your smart **mem**ory **m**anager (added the y at the end to make it sound better).
-Memmy is responsible for converting high level code into low level memory safe, memory efficient code.
+It achieves memory safety using a new form of automatic memory management called Object Consumption.
+Memmy is a component of the compiler, and an entire stage that is responsible for converting high level code into low level memory safe, memory efficient code.
 This is done by following 3 simple rules:
 * Properties are always heap allocated
 * Locals are always stack allocated
 * Properties are pass-by-reference while locals are pass-by-value.